F-l-i-x/TouchOSC/modules/multitoggle/ReadMe.md

 ![multitoggle](pics/Animation.gif)

-To understand which messages are sent in which situation try the OSC version of the multitoggles as the OSC messages contain "on / super(seded) / off" which is easier to follow.
+To understand which messages are sent in which situation try the OSC version of the multitoggles as the OSC messages contain "on / super(seded) / off" which is easier to follow than with cryptic MIDI messages.

 Look at the scripts for further explanations.